| 1st National

 should be designed and started in the state through industrial training

 institutes.
 This would provide job opportunity to lakhs of youth.
+Excellence in sports performance is the effect of consorted and

 consolidated efforts of all stake holders and agencies working in

+the field of education, industry and sports science.
 A perspective plan of at least ten years duration based on the points

 cited above would "make India a vibrant, leading-edge sporting